DragN0007/Overhauled-Livestock-1.20.1/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshot (Optional):**

-**Have you tried removing other mods?
+**Please remove all other mods and test on a fresh world.
 Did the issue persist after removing them?:**

 **Are you on Singleplayer or a Server?:**